Google Rating

 After the recovery, your dentist will remove the healing caps and put temporary copings above the implants.

-In the meantime, your dentures will be ready at the laboratory, and the dentists will insert it into your jaws using the implants.
+In the meantime, your dentures will be ready at the laboratory, and the dentists will insert them into your jaws using the implants.
 They will first remove the healing caps and put temporary bridges.
 The dentist will check your occlusion and adjust it to ensure proper bite.

 Finally, after sufficient healing time, the dentist will permanently fix the dentures over the implants and screw it.

-The Advantages Of All-On-4
+The Advantages of All-On-4

 All-on-4 dental implants have many advantages compared to other teeth replacement options.